version-fox/vfox-elixir/README.md

 You can reference the E2E test in MacOS 12: [https://github.com/version-fox/vfox-elixir/actions/workflows/e2e_test.yaml](https://github.com/version-fox/vfox-elixir/actions/workflows/e2e_test.yaml)

-## install ELixir in Windows platform
+## install Elixir in Windows platform

 You should use the v.0.5.3+ vfox version to add vfox-elixir plugin in Wondows platform. **Only support install Elixir versions after v1.15**, Elixir versions before v1.15 can also be installed using the deprecated [Online Elixir Installer](https://github.com/elixir-lang/elixir-windows-setup/releases/tag/v2.4).